Wide Local Excision for Melanoma

 [Local with sedation / General]

 Biopsy scar at [location] with [visible / non-visible] residual pigment.
-[Sentinel lymph node biopsy: [X] nodes retrieved from [axilla / groin / neck], [sent for frozen section / permanent pathology].]
+[Sentinel lymph node biopsy: [X] nodes retrieved from [axilla / groin / neck], sent for permanent pathology.]
+Pre-excision defect size: [X] cm.
 Margins: [X] cm achieved on all sides.

-WLE: A [1 cm / 2 cm] margin was marked circumferentially around the biopsy scar or visible lesion using a surgical marker.
-An elliptical excision was designed to facilitate primary closure.
+WLE: A [0.5-1.0 cm / 1.0 cm / 1.0-2.0 cm / 2.0 cm] margin was marked circumferentially around the biopsy scar or visible lesion using a surgical marker.
+Pre-excision defect size measured clinically as [X] cm (determines CPT code).
+An elliptical excision was designed to facilitate closure.
 Local anesthetic infiltrated.
-The excision was carried down to [deep dermis / subcutaneous fat / superficial fascia] with [scalpel / electrocautery].
-The specimen was oriented with sutures ([long = lateral, short = superior / per surgeon convention]) and sent to pathology.
+The excision was carried down to and including the superficial muscular fascia with [scalpel / electrocautery] (depth required for invasive melanoma per ACS CoC Standard 5.5).
+The specimen was oriented with sutures (short = superior, long = lateral) and sent to pathology.

 Hemostasis achieved.
 Closure: [primary closure with [3-0 Vicryl] deep dermis and [4-0 Monocryl] skin / advancement flap / split-thickness skin graft].
 Sterile dressing applied.
 Patient tolerated the procedure well.